How to Maximize Your Credit Card Rewards

 If You Spend Most on Groceries and Dining

 Look for cards that offer elevated rewards (3-6%) in these categories.
 Many premium cards offer 4x points on restaurants and grocery stores.
+For a household that spends $800 per month on groceries and $400 on dining, the difference between a 1% card and a 4% card is nearly $500 per year in extra rewards β real money that adds up fast.

 If You Want Simplicity

 A flat-rate cash back card that offers 1.5% to 2% on everything is hard to beat.
 No categories to track, no caps to worry about.
+These cards are especially well-suited for people who prefer a set-it-and-forget-it approach.
+If you spend $3,000 per month on a 2% cash back card, thatβs $720 per year with zero effort.

 If You Travel Frequently

 Travel cards with airline or hotel transfer partners can deliver outsized value β sometimes 2 cents or more per point when redeemed for flights and hotels.
+If you fly a few times per year and stay in hotels regularly, the perks alone (lounge access, free checked bags, hotel status) can justify the annual fee before you even factor in the points.

 Strategies to Earn More Rewards